 We have a number of ways to help you cite using Turabian Formatting Style:

-1) Kate Turabian’s A Manual for Writers (8th edition): Use chapters 16 and 17, not 18 and 19.
-The library does have a number of copies of this manual and the call number is LB2369 .T8 2013.
-Please contact the library for helping in checking one of these out.
+1. Kate Turabian’s A Manual for Writers (8th edition): Use chapters 16 and 17, not 18 and 19.
+The library does have a number of physical copies of this manual and the call number is LB2369 .T8 2013.

 3. For additional information about Turabian citations, the JFL has created a short video tutorial.

 Click here to view: https://watch.liberty.edu/media/t/1_0ffwqfdp/74370641

 4. There are a number of Powerpoint and PDF guides available on the Writing Center’s website.

 5.You can submit your paper to the Writing Center for review.

 6. Turabian Quick Guide.